eladb/CLAutoLayoutTemplates/README.md

 The concept behind this library is to allow creating "templates" of Auto Layout constraints and applying them to views when needed (with or without animation).
 This is a nice way to keep all Auto Layout definitions in your storyboard or nib file.

+__DISCLAIMER__: This library references by name a private class named `NSContentSizeLayoutConstraint` (which we filter out when we copy the constraints from the template).
+I am in the process of submitting an app to the App Store with this library.
+Once I have evidence if this will cause a reject, I will update.

 ## Usage (by example)

 A common example would be to use CLAutoLayoutTemplates to animate a frame changes for a view.